Asset Protection Attorney

 Other asset protection tools can be used to shift income to a lower tax bracket and minimize estate taxes and probate.

 Estate planning is all about planning for the unexpected and dealing with events appropriately before they happen.
 Asset protection is no different.
 If you wait until a lawsuit has been filed against you, you’ve waited too long to put effective strategies in place to protect your hard-earned property.
-In Vancouver and Portland, contact John Lutgens, Attorney at Law, to discuss asset protection strategies with a skilled and experienced estate planning attorney.
+In Vancouver, contact John Lutgens, Attorney at Law, to discuss asset protection strategies with a skilled and experienced estate planning attorney.